 What a small world.
 Michael Port used to be the manager at the Reebok Club and actually hired me there.
 When I met him he was an actor who had just been on a Sex and the City episode – the one where Mr. Big takes Carrie to the small, out of the way Chinese restaurant and she thinks it’s because he doesn’t want to be seen with her.
 Anyway – he then went to open the gym Clay on 14th Street (that Jackie belongs to) and now – marketing guru.
 Who knew!!
 Here’s his imdb page if you’re interested.

 But even more interesting than the circumstances of this guy’s marketing career is what he is saying.
 I’d love to pull a specific quote and show you.
 But his description of why HitTail is important, and “way better than anything like Overture or Wordtracker” is built up in a series of paragraphs that must be read in continuous context.
 As all HitTailers already know, and mainstream marketers are beginning to discover, it’s not the keywords that give you bragging rights that matter.
 It’s the conglomeration of “everything else” that counts.
 And lurking beneath the surface of “everything else” are tons of under utilized, most promising keywords that have the real potential of leading potential customers, clients and new audience to your site.

 By the way, Michael Port’s book is about sales lead generation, a topic dear to my heart, and the fire in which HitTail was actually forged.
 It is very possible to do exactly what Michael Port suggests–generate more sales leads than you know what do do with (or can handle).
-After I first used long tail keyword marketing techniques at a previous employer, I generated so many sales leads per day, that the “old school” marketing guys disbelieved that they were really potentially qualified leads, and tried to disqualify them on the grounds that they came in through the Web.
+After I first used a long tail SEO technique at a previous employer, I generated so many sales leads per day, that the “old school” marketing guys disbelieved that they were really potentially qualified leads, and tried to disqualify them on the grounds that they came in through the Web.
 They are no longer with the company.